leemcotech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-confused smiley is the content in the file cat command is used to display content in the file 2-hellofile sudo command is used to display the content of ahe file
+confused smiley is the content in the file cat command is used to display content in the file 2-hellofile sudo command is used to display the content of ahe file cat command is used to display the content of /etc/hosts and /etc/passwd files